Rhushabh12/Rhushabh12.github.io/README.md

           4. Even if you have named it something else it can be changed by editing the file (refer to "GitHub pages” above).

 *	### Last checking
+*	Check the repository and files inside the repository.
     1. Name of the repository “git_user_name.github.io” in this format.
     2. Resume is in the file named “index.md”.
     3. The name of the yml file is “_config.yml”.